Content Map Terms

-Do not eat or drink for at least 3 hours before a cardiac perfusion scan.
-If you are having a stress scan, avoid alcohol, tobacco, caffeinated beverages, and non-prescription medicines for at least 24 hours before the test.
+You may be told not to eat or drink for several hours before the scan.
+You may be told to avoid alcohol, tobacco, and drinks that have caffeine for at least 24 hours before the test.

-Wear comfortable shoes and loose shorts or pants suitable for exercise.
-Remove all jewellery before the test.
+Wear comfortable shoes, such as running shoes, and loose shorts or pants.
+Don't wear jewellery to the test.

 How It Is Done

-A cardiac perfusion scan is usually done in a hospital radiology or nuclear medicine department, a doctor's office, or at an outpatient clinic.
-The test is done by a doctor and technologist trained in nuclear medicine.
+A cardiac perfusion scan is usually done in a hospital radiology or nuclear medicine department, in a doctor's office, or at an outpatient clinic.

-For resting scans, in which you do not exercise, you will be asked to remove your clothing above the waist, and you will be given a hospital gown to wear.
+For resting scans, in which you do not exercise, you will be asked to remove your clothing above the waist.
+You will be given a hospital gown to wear.
 Electrodes might be attached to your chest to keep track of your heartbeats.

 You will have a very thin tube, called an IV, going into your arm or hand.
 A small amount of the radioactive tracer will be put in the IV.

-You will lie on your back on a table with a large camera positioned above your chest.
-The camera records the tracer's signals as it moves through your blood.
-The camera does not produce any radiation, so you are not exposed to any additional radiation while the scan is being done.
+You will lie on your back on a table with a large camera above your chest.
+The camera records the tracer that has moved from your blood into your heart muscle.

-You will be asked to remain very still during each scan, which takes 5 to 10 minutes.
+You will be asked to remain very still during each scan.
 The camera will move to take more pictures at different angles.
 Several scans will be taken.

 Stress scan using medicine

 The stress scan is done in two parts.
 In many hospitals, the first images are taken while the person is at rest.
-Then a second set of images is taken after the person is given a medicine such as dipyridamole, which makes the heart respond like it would to exercise.
+Then a second set of images is taken after the person is given a medicine such as dipyridamole.
+It makes the heart respond like it would to exercise.
 Exercise and the medicine increase the amount of blood that your heart needs.
 Sometimes the stress scan is done first and the resting scan might be done the next day.
 Sometimes only a stress scan is done.

 A stress test with medicine is often combined with a low-level exercise stress test.
-Medicine is also used when a person cannot exercise for some reason.
+Medicine is also used when a person can't exercise for some reason.

-For this test, you will be asked to sit or lie on the examining table and you will be given a routine electrocardiogram (EKG or ECG), which takes about 5 to 10 minutes.
+For this test, you will be asked to sit or lie on the examining table.
+You will be given a routine electrocardiogram (EKG or ECG).

 You will wait about 30 to 60 minutes.
 You might be asked to eat or drink something.
 Then you will lie down on a table for a set of scans.
-The camera records the tracer's signals as it moves through your blood.
-The camera does not produce any radiation, so you are not exposed to any more radiation while the scan is being done.
+The camera records the tracer that has moved from your blood into your heart muscle.

-Sometimes more pictures are taken after you rest for 2 to 4 hours.
-Most people can resume their normal diet and activities after the final set of scans.
+Sometimes more pictures are taken after you rest for 2 to 4 hours, or even the next day.

 Stress scan using exercise

-For stress scans using exercise, your heart rate will be checked with an electrocardiogram (EKG or ECG).
-Because EKG electrodes need to be attached to the chest to check the heart, men are usually bare-chested and women usually wear a bra, gown, or loose shirt.
-To learn more, see the topic Electrocardiogram.
+For stress scans using exercise, your heart rate will be checked with an EKG.
+Because EKG electrodes need to be attached to the chest, men are usually bare-chested and women usually wear a bra, gown, or loose shirt.

 The exercise stress scan is done in two parts.
-First a set of resting images is taken, then a set of stress images is taken immediately after exercise.
+First a set of resting images is taken.
+Then a set of stress images is taken right after exercise.
 Sometimes the stress scan is done first and the resting scan might be done the next day.

 In many hospitals, first resting pictures are taken using one type of tracer.
 More pictures are taken using a different tracer after your heart has been stressed by exercise.

 In this stress test, you exercise on a treadmill or stationary bike.
-Your heart rate will be checked during the test with standard electrocardiography.
-Your blood pressure is checked using a blood pressure cuff placed on your arm.
-To learn more, see the topic Exercise Electrocardiogram.
+Your heart rate and blood pressure will be checked during the test and for 5 to 10 minutes after the test.